-Since Microsoft forms doesn't integrate directly with an online CMS, the tool might not be the best option for lead generation.
-But the form builder can collect data in real-time and import all your responses in an Excel spreadsheet, so you can perform powerful yet simple analysis with Excel filters and pivot tables.
+However, the form builder can collect data in real-time and import all your responses on an Excel spreadsheet, so you can perform powerful yet simple analysis with Excel filters and pivot tables.

 Form Crafts is a basic form builder tool that has a user-friendly interface and simple design.

 The WordPress plugin allows you to create moderately customizable lead capture forms, email sign-up forms, surveys, and feedback collection forms.